mondaycom/monday-graphql-api/packages/agent-toolkit/README.md

 - **Query Tools**: Read-only operations that fetch data (e.g., get board items, get board schema)
 - **Mutation Tools**: Write operations that modify data (e.g., create item, delete item, create update)

-You can disable all mutation tools using the `disableMutations` option in the configuration.
+You can disable all mutation tools using the `readOnlyMode` option in the configuration.
 This is useful when you want to ensure that your agent can only read data and cannot make any modifications.

 ### Using Individual Tools